 Uilarac, Waang, Wolgol

-Australian sandalwood (Santalum spicatum), one of several species of sandalwood native to Australia, is a shrub or small tree, about 6 meters tall, that grows on a variety of soil types in the semi-arid lowlands of Western and Southern Australia.
+Australian sandalwood (Santalum spicatum), one of several species of sandalwood native to Australia, is a shrub or small tree, about 6 meters tall, that grows on a variety of soil types in the semi-arid lowlands of Western and South Australia.
 It is a root hemiparasite, meaning that it partially relies on the roots of a host plant (often Acacia acuminata) to obtain water and nutrients.
 Its leaves are grey-green and leathery, oblong, with a smooth margin.
 The fruit—which is technically a drupe, not a nut—is round, 2-3 centimeters in diameter, red- to orange-brown in color, and composed of an edible kernel surrounded by a hard shell, covered in a thin fleshy layer.
 It is considered ripe when it has fallen to the ground, but can also be harvested directly from the tree once it has dried and its color faded to brown.

 Among the animals responsible for the dispersal of Australian sandalwood seeds are the emu and the woylie, or brush-tailed bettong (Bettongia penicillata).
 The woylie is a small marsupial that once lived across more than half of Australia but now, due to introduced predators and grazers and the destruction of its native habitat, lives only in a handful of small reserves in the far Southwestern corner of the continent.
 It is considered critically endangered.
 Woylies cache sandalwood nuts, some of which germinate and grow into adult trees.
 Woylies play a critical role in the natural regeneration of sandalwood populations, and their decline is one of the factors responsible for the poor regeneration of sandalwood trees in recent decades.